-Basic maintenance checklist
+Basic garage door maintenance checklist

 The fixes for a garage door that makes a racket when it opens and closes are fairly easy and will take less than an hour.
 Start by tightening all the door and track hardware (Photo 1).
 Use a deep socket and a ratchet on all the nuts to snug them up.
 But don’t overtighten—that can pull the carriage bolt heads right through the door skin or strip the lag screw holes.

 Next, check for worn rollers and hinges (Photo 2).
-Many track rollers have unsealed bearings that self-destruct after years of rolling around in a dirty environment.
+Many garage door track rollers have unsealed bearings that self-destruct after years of rolling around in a dirty environment.
 The wear can be so severe that the rollers actually wobble as the door operates.
 If your rollers are worn, consider replacing them with nylon rollers with sealed bearings (available at garage door suppliers or online).
 Nylon rollers are quieter and don’t require periodic oiling.
 But they are more expensive than steel.

 Replace track rollers one at a time (Photo 2).
 If your door uses torsion springs mounted on the header above the door, do NOT attempt to replace the rollers in the bottom brackets.
 Those brackets are under constant spring tension and can cause serious injury if you unbolt them.
 That’s a job for a pro.

 Worn hinges are less common than worn rollers.
 But sloppy hinges make a lot of noise and can cause the door to bind and wear out the tongue-and-groove joints at the door sections.
 Some play at the hinge is normal.
 But if you see an oblong hole where the tubular hinge pin mates with the hinge bracket, replace the hinge.
 Gray dust and metal filings around the hinge pin are early signs of wear.